thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

   - I ate two categories in the index at the top of the page; they're back now
   - new category: [music resources](#musicres)
   - added Notes on Music Theory by Bad Diode and muted.io

+- 30/10/2024
+  - Added 'An overview on procedural music generation using math and code' by Ryan Hedgecock